-Optimal days-on-feed and expected profits per head are determined at the quartiles of MBVs for each economically relevant trait (table 6).
+Optimal days-on-feed and expected profits per head are determined at the quartiles of MBVs for each economically-relevant trait (Table 5).
 Results indicate differences in expected profit among quartiles ranging from \$8 per head for days-on-feed MBV to \$46 per head for marbling MBV.
 Higher MBVs increase expected profit for all traits except yield grade, rib-eye area, and days-on-feed.
 The inverse relationship between expected profit and MBVs characterizing yield grade and rib-eye area is likely the result of the inverse relationship between yield grade and quality grade.
-More favorable yield grade and rib-eye area outcomes result in less favorable quality grade.
-Therefore, for the budgeted price grid, yield-grade premiums are insufficient to offset lower quality-grade premiums (or higher quality-grade discounts).
-Despite differences in expected profit, optimal endpoints for the quartiles of each trait are similar to the uniform endpoint for all cattle in the sample of 185 days-on-feed.
+More favorable yield grade and/or rib-eye area outcomes result in less favorable quality grade.
+Therefore, for the budgeted price grid, yield grade premiums are insufficient to offset lower quality grade premiums (or higher quality grade discounts).
+Despite differences in expected profit, optimal endpoints for the quartiles of each trait are quite similar to the uniform endpoint for all cattle in the sample of 185 days-on-feed.

-Marker-assisted management increases expected profit for each of the economically relevant traits evaluated.
-The ability to choose optimal marketing dates for each quartile of the rib-eye area MBV increases expected profit to \$146.63 per head, resulting in the highest value of genetic information for marker-assisted management, 0.49 (\$146.63 - \$146.14) per head (table 7).
+Marker-assisted management increases expected profit for each of the economically-relevant traits evaluated.
+The ability to choose optimal marketing dates for each quartile of the rib-eye area MBV increases expected profit to \$146.63 per head, resulting in the highest value of genetic information for marker-assisted management, \$0.49 (\$146.63 - \$146.14) per head (Table 6).
 Rib-eye area partially determines yield grade, which is directly reflected in the price grid.
-However, the value of marker-assisted management associated with the yield grade MBV is only \$0.03 per head.
-Therefore, the rib-eye area MBV appears to capture markers that are more economically sensitive

-14 The corn-to-dressed fed cattle price ratio in 2007 (4.20/146.37 = 0.029) is similar to the price ratio used in this analysis (6.44/201.71 = 0.032).
-However, the current price grid rewards higher quality grades, incentivizing feedlot operators to feed cattle longer.
-The use of a price grid from the period when cattle were actually fed may lead to more similar results between predicted and actual days-on-feed.
+11 The current price grid rewards higher quality grades, incentivizing feedlot operators to feed cattle longer.
+The use of a price grid from the period when cattle were actually fed may lead to more similar results for predicted optimal days-on-feed and days-on-feed actually observed in the sample.
 However, because we are ultimately interested in the current value of genetic information to producers, the use of a current price grid is appropriate.